ArJini16/tado-day-planner/README.md

 pip install -r requirements.txt

 # token file expected at /data/tokens.json by default — override via symlink
 # or run as root in a container.
-For local dev, simplest is to adjust
+For local dev, the simplest approach is to adjust
 # TOKEN_FILE in tado.py.

 uvicorn app:app --host 0.0.0.0 --port 8080 --reload